How AI Agents Changed My Development Workflow: From 13 Years of Coding to Orchestration – The Book of Life

 The developers who thrive in this model are not the ones who know the most syntax.
 They are the ones who understand problems most clearly.

-Are We Training AI on Human Thought — or on Human-Plus-AI Thought?
+Are We Training AI on Human Thought or Human-Plus-AI Thought?

 Here is the thing that keeps me up at night.